yegor256/blog/static/eo-reviews.md

 [David West](http://davewest.us/),
 Author of [Object Thinking](http://amzn.to/2ass77O):<br/>
-"Yegor Bugayenko's books, Elegant Objects I & II, shows you how to correctly and elegantly implement the object concept in code; while all other books show you how to use code to warp and corrupt the object concept."
+"Yegor Bugayenko's books, Elegant Objects I & II, show you how to correctly and elegantly implement the object concept in code; while all other books show you how to use code to warp and corrupt the object concept."